OpenPGP CA: a high-level overview

 ensure that all of their users’ OpenPGP-based tools can automatically

-authenticate all of their communication partners.
-That is, after the initial
+authenticate their main communication partners.

 OpenPGP CA helps organizations or groups model trust relations in OpenPGP.